Foster Youth Services

 Foster Youth Data

 Foster youth data on enrollment, test performance, and more is available at the California Department of Education's Dataquest website.
-This Foster Youth Fact Sheet (pdf) explains how foster youth are doing in Sonoma County and some measures SCOE is taking to encourage Foster Youth success and help school districts.

 By removing barriers that occur due to frequent changes in home placement, this program helps ensure that foster youth can benefit from uninterrupted educational access.
 Specific goals are to: